LPCIC/coq-elpi/derive/README.md

 *)
 ```

 coverage: works with indexes by generalizing to equality on types that differ in the indexes.
 Does not cover quantifications on type, even if the come with a comparison function attached.
+Bug no tree data type.

 status: ok